 Similarly, as Google has PageRank, Amazon has A9 – its product ranking algorithm.

 To answer this crucial question, we must understand how A9 works and what it expects to find from your product entries.
-According to their website, the algorithm goes beyond a simple user query.
+According to its website, the algorithm goes beyond a simple user query.
 At the moment the customer places keywords in the search bar.
 A9 has already indexed the texts on every product registered in their database – all while observing previous traffic patterns and performing a comprehensive data analysis

 The algorithm’s paramount rule is relevance.
 They understand it as the fundamental view of what each product is, along with past sales analysis, all within a set of predefined metrics.
 If we demystify these metrics, we can understand the algorithm.
 This will ultimately help us rank our products on the first page.
 Long story short, we need to comprehend the following variables: performance, conversion rates, and relevance.